-Briargreen is a small community within Nepean built in the 1960's which has been described as a 'snapshot' of mid-century architecture in Ottawa.
+Briargreen is a small community within Nepean built in the 1960’s which has been described as a ‘snapshot’ of mid-century architecture in Ottawa.
 Those who live there are fortunate to have two fabulous bike commute routes into town that are almost entirely along bike paths.
 Here they are.
 The blue line is the route I followed from Centretown to get there.
+Purple line is the alternate route.

 This was a tough ride.